Skip to main content

 Registration: If you are interested in doing one of these KLS English courses, please go to this page.
-You can also just go to the first class to register but those who have enrolled in advance will be given preference.

 Attendance and assessment: You will be assessed on your progress, sometimes in class, and must be able to attend every class and do some work outside class.

 Venues: The Libraries at Penrhyn Road, Kingston Hill and Knights Park.